readium/ts-toolkit/navigator/docs/epub/ContentProtection.md

 - `drop_detected`: When content is dropped
 - `print`: When printing is attempted
 - `save`: When save is attempted
-- `context_menu`: When opening context menu is attempted
 - `blocked_keyboard_shortcut`: When a blocked keyboard shortcut is used
 - `custom:*`: Custom shortcut types (prefixed with `custom:`)